Frequently Asked Questions (FAQ)

 Q: Can I wire MillerTech batteries in series for higher voltage systems?

-A: While technically the batteries can be wired in series, they will provide a longer life in the long run by wiring in parallel when possible.
+A: While technically the batteries can be wired in series up to 4 batteries, they will provide a longer life in the long run by wiring in parallel when possible.
 It is always better to buy a single battery with a higher voltage, if available, if you need a battery bank for higher voltages.
 MillerTech offers 24V and 48V batteries for these applications.

 Q: Are Jericho Battery Company lithium batteries waterproof?

 A: They have an Ingress Protection rating of IPX4.
 What that means is they are not sealed against dust and partially sealed against water.
 They are protected against splashes of water in any direction but not against sustained jets of water, submersion, or continual exposure to water.
 They were tested to stay dry next to a sprinkler spraying in an oscillating pattern for 10 minutes.
 So an accidental splash in a boat should be fine but leaving it out in the rain or dropping it in water, even for a few seconds, can penetrate the case and damage the battery.
 Water damage will void the warranty so be sure to use a sealed battery box or secure bulkhead for marine applications.

 Q: What charger do you recommend for Jericho Battery Company lithium batteries?

 A: We recommend the MillerTech line of chargers for Jericho batteries.
 They are the same battery chemistry and have very similar BMS settings so the MillerTech charger works very well with them.
 At this time, Jericho does not have any plans to release their own series of chargers because there really isn't any improvement to be made over other options already available.